exciting-io/printer/README.md

 The server should start running on port 5678; I suggest you set up Apache or Nginx to reverse proxy a domain to that port.

+## Compatible printers

+The server contains code to handle the A2 thermal printer [described here][getting-a-printer], but the architecture should make it easy to implement support for other printers.

+Each printer [reports its "type"][reporting-type] when it is checking with the server for content, and this corresponds to a [class mapping][type-mapping] in the `PrintProcessor` module.
+To support a new printer, it should be as simple as adding a new type to this mapping, along with the supporting class to emit the right printer byte sequences.

 TODO & CAVEATS
 ----